Japanese Strawberry Sponge Cake

 A few reasons to try this recipe include easy prep, crowd-pleasing looks, and straightforward storage that keeps the cake tasting fresh for days, which matters when life gets busy and you still want dessert.

-How to Make Japanese Strawberry Sponge Cake (Strawberry Shortcake)
+How to Make Japanese Strawberry Sponge Cake

 This is a high-level view of how everything comes together, so you know what to expect before you start.
 We whip egg whites to soft peaks, fold in yolks and sifted flour carefully, and bake a sponge that will stay light and airy.
-I use melted butter folded in last to add richness without weighing the cake down, which is a small trick I learned making the {focus keyword} many times.
+I use melted butter folded in last to add richness without weighing the cake down, which is a small trick I learned making the strawberry shortcake many times.

 Ingredients